 Always stay true to what inspires you and not what other people are doing.
 Using a particular filter when editing, or even the way that you number or title your photos, all make up your own style.
 If your style of photos doesn’t seem to fit into a particular category then congratulations, you’ve made your own category!

 To learn more from Martina Govindraj, you can hear her speak at The Photography Show's Social Stage on 19 March 2019 from 14.30.
 Her talk will focus on visual storytelling on Instagram and include tips on how to improve your travel and street photography.

-The Photography Show returns to the NEC for its sixth year, between 16-19 March 2019, offering everything any photographer, enthusiast or pro could possibly dream of; from the latest kit by leading brands to inspiring talks and demos from some of the best names in the industry.
+The Photography Show returns to the NEC for its sixth year, between 16-19 March 2019, offering everything any photographer, enthusiast or pro could dream of; from the latest kit by leading brands to inspiring talks and demos from some of the best names in the industry.
 To book tickets, visit photographyshow.com.
-Don't forget to use the special Creative Boom code: CBMTP19.
+Don't forget to use the unique Creative Boom code: CBMTP19.

 What's more, The Video Show will make its debut at the NEC this year.
 Co-located with The Photography Show, it's ideal for budding filmmakers, professional videographers, vloggers or online content creators, looking to expand their moving image production horizons.
 Book tickets via: video-show.co.uk.